 It has long been known that certain foods can help relieve stress.
 These foods include oysters, green leafy vegetables, and oatmeal.
-However, the question still remains, which foods are best for stress relief.
+However, the question remains: to manage stress with food, which foods provide the best stress relief?
 Read on to learn more about these foods.
 You can even find some great recipes for your next meal.
 Try out these tips to relieve stress with food!
 Just don’t forget to check out our other articles to learn about other foods that help alleviate stress.

 Oysters